-

 • Characterize the texture and viscosity of gelatin according to its concentration.

-Principle of the dosage method
+Principle of the titration method

 Examples of beaches: